f5devcentral/adc-telemetry-based-autoscaling/README.md

    - **Third-party Analytics Provider**, (integrated with BIG-IP(s) via TS) for monitoring and alerting, (environment includes and ELK stack trial for testing/demo purposes)

 ## Deployment

-Since the solution utilies Github Actions for orchestration it will be necessary to [duplcate the repo](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/duplicating-a-repository) into a Github account under your control.
+Since the solution utilies Github Actions for orchestration it will be necessary to first [duplcate the repo](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/duplicating-a-repository) into a Github account under your control.
+After which you can clone the newly created repo locally to perform the initial application infrastructure deployment.

-### Github Secret
+### GitHub Secret
+Create the following [GitHub secrets](https://docs.github.com/en/actions/reference/encrypted-secrets).
+The secrets will be utilized by the actions workflow to securely update the Azure deployment.
+You will need to provide [Azure service prinicipal credentials](https://github.com/marketplace/actions/azure-login) as well as a [GitHub acces token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) for your repository.

+- GH_TOKEN  *ex: "ghp_mkqCzxBci0Sl3.......rY"
 - AZURE_CLIENT_ID
 - AZURE_CLIENT_SECRET
 - AZURE_SUBSCRIPTION_ID
 - AZURE_TENANT_ID
 - AZURE_CREDS
-- GH_TOKEN

 ### Variables

 The following variables, (*located in ./terraform/terraform.tfvars*) should be modified as necessary.

-- location = The Azure region where the application infrastructure will be deployed -  *ex: "eastus"*
+- location = The Azure region where the application infrastructure will be deployed -  *default: "eastus"*
-- github_owner = *ex: "f5devcentral"*
+- github_owner = *Github Account hosting the repository ex: "f5devcentral"*
 - repo_path = *ex: "/repos/f5devcentral/adc-telemetry-based-autoscaling/dispatches"*
 - github_token = *ex: "ghp_mkqCzxBci0Sl3.......rY"
 - bigip_count =